 (Pearl River County and Picayune history)

-Eliza Jane Poitevent Holbrook Nicholson
+The Story of Eliza Jane Poitevent Holbrook Nicholson

 Compiled from the research of Mike Fitzwilliam, 2017.

 Over the protests of her family, Eliza Jane did all three.
 But even she did not dare to use her own name.
-She wrote under the pseudonym of “Pearl Rivers” – adopted from the tranquil stream flowing near her home.
+She wrote under the pseudonym “Pearl Rivers” – adopted from the tranquil stream flowing near her home.

 Under her supervision, more illustrations brightened the pages.
 The “weather frog” was introduced as forecaster, and the “Society Bee” made his debut.
-The Picayune supported every good cause, from a society for the protection of animals (forerunner of the city’s current S.P.C.A.) to the establishment of night schools.
+The Daily Picayune supported every good cause, from a society for the protection of animals (forerunner of the city’s current S.P.C.A.) to the establishment of night schools.